 - solving environmental and pollution problems

 - producing pharmaceuticals within the biotechnology sector

 - devising technologies to extract and refine metals and minerals

 - designing and operating petroleum and petrochemical plants

 - developing enhanced oil recovery systems and carbon-capture processes

-- building software to simulate chemical and biochemical systems and processes
+- building software to simulate chemical and biochemical systems and process